-Examines a variety of research-validated content-area learning strategies, self-advocacy strategies and process strategies for use in inclusive classrooms in the middle grades (grades 5-9).
+Examines a variety of research-validated contentarea learning strategies, self-advocacy strategies and process strategies for use in inclusive classrooms in the middle grades (grades 5-9).
 Students research, read, review, critique and develop a variety of instructional strategies for use with middle-grade learners (with and without disabilities) across multiple content areas.
 According to New York State teacher certification requirements (8/2015), graduates granted an Initial Teaching Certificate from New York State who complete 6 credits of middle-grades coursework with a C or better may be able to extend their teaching certificate to include the middle grades through the Individual Evaluation for Additional Classroom Teaching Certificate pathway.
+This course is restricted to Houghton College Education majors who have completed junior-level coursework in the major and graduates of Houghton's education program.
+Any other enrollees must receive permission from the instructor.

-EDUC 306 Early Childhood Education: Language and Literacy Development given to understanding the processes by which young children learn spoken and written language and to designing appropriate learning experiences to support the development of language and literacy in young children.
-New York State teacher to According certification requirements (8/2015), graduates granted an Initial Teaching Certificate from New York State who complete 6 credits of middlegrades coursework with a C or better may be able to extend their teaching certificate to include the middle grades through the Individual Evaluation for Additional Classroom Teaching Certificate pathway.
+EDUC 306 Early Childhood Education: Language and Literacy Development

+Focuses on research-based principles and practices for language and literacy development of children birth to second grade.
+Emphasis is given to understanding the processes by which young children learn spoken and written language and to designing appropriate learning experiences to support the development of language and literacy in young children.
+According to New York State teacher certification requirements (8/2015), graduates who are granted an Initial Teaching Certificate from New York State and who complete 6 credits of early childhood coursework with a C or better may be able to extend their teaching certificate to include birth-grade 2 through the Individual Evaluation for Additional Classroom Teaching Certificate pathway.
+This course is restricted to Houghton College Education majors who have completed junior-level coursework in the major and graduates of Houghton's education program.
+Any other enrollees must receive permission from the instructor.